Last Updated on September 25, 2023 by Jo Fitzsimons

 Another of the best hangover cures is to get some much-needed sustenance into your body.

-Many people crave salty and greasy fast foods when hungover, like a fry-up, burger, sugary pastries or pizza.
+Many people crave salty and greasy fast foods when hungover, like a fry-up, burger, sugary pastries, carb-filled desserts or pizza.
 But while tasty at the time, eating these types of food will just leave you feeling groggy and tired.
 Greasy and unhealthy foods can even make many hangover symptoms worse in the long run.

 The best hangover foods are actually the more simple and nutritious ones that are easy on your stomach and body.
 Eating the right foods can help ease your headache, settle your nausea, and boost your energy levels to conquer the day ahead.